harrisonized/harrisonized.github.io/_posts/2023-11-15-r-scripting.md

 wd = dirname(this.path::here())
 ```

-This line is helpful, because then I can easily reference any files within my repository, keeping things organized and self-contained.
+This line helps me to easily reference any files within my repository, like so:

 ```R
 # import from 'functions'